 We were a fine trio.

-Penny searched for her all day Monday, which was strange, really.
-Cricket’s spent plenty of overnights at the doctor.
-Penny had no reason to wonder, unless she knew.
-And she did.
-She knew it was different this time.
+Penny searched for her all day Monday.
 She looked to me with searching eyes, round like saucers, needing an answer, meowing, meowing, searching, meowing.

 “I know, honey.
 Your sissy’s crossed the bridge.
-She’s all better now, but we don’t get to have her here anymore.
+She’s all better now, but we don’t get to see her anymore.
 You don’t have to worry anymore.”

 And she sure was sweet.
 Penny was always good at affection, but oh, she was gooey Monday night.
 And every morning we awoke in the old place, she was on me.
 That’s normal, except that it used to be that I’d wake and pet and kiss her a bit, and she’d jump off.
 Time for food, and getting my day started.
 Now, she’d stay on me all day if I let her.